 After eating, we are nearly falling asleep, as we sit in our chairs.

-I suggest some photography.
+After a short while, I suggest some photography.
 DF takes directions for several experimental poses in the comfortable shade of the tree.
 They are mostly shady dark and just experimentation.
 We’ll discuss the effectiveness later, when we get home in front of the computer and after a necessary nap.

 Carnuding home, there is a road sign for A&W root beer floats.